cchandre/Vlasov1D/README.md

 - *output_E_modes*: integer; number of Fourier modes of *E*(*t*) to be saved in the `.mat` file

-- *ComputeKinetic*: boolean; if True, integrate the Vlasov-Poisson equation
-- *PlotKinetic*: boolean; if True, plot the results of the integration of the Vlasov-Poisson equation
-- *SaveKinetic*: boolean; if True, save the results of the integration of the Vlasov-Poisson equation in a `.mat` file
+- *Kinetic*: list of strings in ['Compute', 'Plot', 'Save']; list of instructions for the Vlasov-Poisson simulation; if contains 'Save', the results are saved in a `.mat` file

-- *ComputeFluid*: boolean; if True, integrate the fluid equations
-- *PlotFluid*: boolean; if True, plot the results of the integration of the fluid equations
-- *SaveFluid*: boolean; if True, save the results of the integration of the fluid equations in a `.mat` file
+- *Fluid*: list of strings in ['Compute', 'Plot', 'Save']; list of instructions for the fluid simulation; if contains 'Save', the results are saved in a `.mat` file

 - *darkmode*: boolean; if True, plots are done in dark mode